triologygmbh/test-data-loader/README.md

 ### Clean up afterwards
 To reset the database as well as the TestDataLoader to a clean state after a test case simply call `testDataLoader.clear()`.
 That will delete all created entites from the database and from TestDataLoader's entity cache.

+## Tested with...

+We have approved TestDataLoader in multiple projects and use cases including

+* "unit" tests with H2 and JUnit
+* Integration test with arquillian, WildFly (Swarm) and Postgresql
+* Integration tests with arquillian, IBM WebSphere Liberty Profile und IBM DB2

 ## Contributions
 The test-data-loader has been derived and generalized from real world development projects but has yet to prove itself as standalone library. **Any feedback or contributions are highly welcome!**